awemorris/PlayfieldEngine/docs/build.md

 ### Steps

-First, open a terminal and enter a Noct2D direcotry, then type the following.
+First, open a terminal and enter th `PicoPicoScript` direcotry, then type the following.

 ```
 ./configure